johnmackintosh/rockthemes/README.md

 ## Installation

-This will not go to CRAN, so please install using the remotes package.
+This will probably not go to CRAN, so please install using the remotes package.

 ``` r
 #library(remotes)